canonical/ubuntu-packaging-guide/packaging-new-software.rst

 Packaging New Software
 ======================

+You will want to read the :doc:`Getting Set Up</getting-set-up>` article first in order to prepare your development environment.

 While there are thousands of packages in the Ubuntu archive, there are still a lot nobody has gotten to yet.
 If there is an exciting new piece of software that you feel needs wider exposure, maybe you want to try your hand at